Pikillaqta

-Pikillaqta (Quechua piki flea, llaqta a place (village, town, community, country, nation), "flea place", also spelled Piki Llacta, Pikillacta, Piquillacta, Piquillaqta) is a large Wari culture archaeological site 20 km east of Cusco in the Quispicanchi Province.
+Pikillaqta (Quechua piki flea, llaqta a place (village, town, community, country, nation), "flea place", also spelled Piki Llacta, Pikillacta, Piquillacta, Piquillaqta) is a large Wari culture archaeological site in the Quispicanchi province of the Cusco Region of Peru.

 Pikillaqta is a village of the Wari people.
 Wari was the centre village and other cities like Pikillaqta were influenced by it.
 The Wari also inhabited many other sites around the area.
 The site was occupied from about 550 to 1100 AD.
 Its main use was for ceremonies and the site was not complete when it was abandoned.

 Geography and environment

 Pikillaqta is located 3,200 meters above sea level in the Lucre Basin of the eastern Valley of Cusco, an area characterized by grassy hills mixed with rock and sand.
 The climate is cold and arid, averaging 300 millimeters of precipitation per month during winter and spring and 106 millimeters during late spring, summer, and fall.
 Temperature ranges between 60 degrees Fahrenheit in the warmest months, but easily reaches freezing in colder seasons.